Robust Distributed Control Beyond Quadratic Invariance: Problem Formulation

-As was shown in \cite{Goulart}, Problem~1 is non-convex regardless of the sparsity constraints being linear in $\mathbf{L}$.
-It is known that when an information structure is not given, parametrization of the controller as a disturbance feedback affine policy restores tractability of Problem~1 \cite{Goulart}.
-Letting $\mathbf{P=C}\mathbf{E}_D\text{+}\mathbf{H}$ we define the disturbance feedback controller as
+Problem~1 is non-convex regardless of the sparsity constraints being linear in $\mathbf{L}$.
+It is known that when an information structure is not given, parametrizing the controller as a disturbance feedback affine policy restores tractability of Problem~1 \cite{Goulart}.
+Letting $\mathbf{P=C}\mathbf{E}_D+\mathbf{H}$ we define the disturbance feedback controller as $\mathbf{u}=\mathbf{QPw}+\mathbf{v}$.
+The decision variable $\mathbf{Q}\in \mathbb{R}^{m(N+1)\times p(N+1)}$ is causal as in (\ref{eq:L}).
+It is possible to map a disturbance feedback controller $(\mathbf{Q,v})$ to the unique corresponding output feedback controller $(\mathbf{L,g})$ and vice versa as follows.